janastu/iihs_curation_auth/README.md

-Superlogin has the following Configutations options to be done
+Superlogin has the following Configutations options to be done : in the index.js file

 1.DBServer

-DB Server configuration allows Curation Auth to be configured with the given couch db Database as shown below
+DB Server configuration allows Curation Auth to be configured with the given couch db Database as shown below:

     dbServer: {
     protocol: dbprotocol,            //(http)
     host: dbhost,                    //(http://mmcouch.test.openrun.net)( in local 192.168.99.100:5984)
     user: dbuser,                    //User name for Couchdb Database
     password: dbpassword,            //Password for Couchdb Database
     userDB:dbuserDB,                 //Database Name
     couchAuthDB:dbcouchAuthDB        //
   },

 2.UserDB